SaiHari-N/SaiHari-N/README.md

 </p>

 ### About
-Author of more than 10 books and Co-working in 25+ projects from international arena, dreams higher to achieve goal and wants to have a major role in society improvement and shows enthusiasm by being a State Admin In-charge of ThinkLogics' Digital Buddy Program for Tamil Nadu and Zonal President of Government registered NGO "National Youth Council Of India" - Southern Tamil Nadu.
+Author of more than 10 books and Co-working in 25+ projects from international arena, dreams higher to achieve goal and wants to have a major role in society improvement and shows enthusiasm by being a State Admin In-charge of ThinkLogics' Digital Buddy Program for Tamil Nadu and Zonal President of Government registered NGO "Youth United Council Of India" - Southern Tamil Nadu.
 Also Representing as Campus Ambassador for Great Learning, virtual educational provider.
+Performed well enough to became former Karur district president from member while serving at "National Youth Council Of India".

 A young bibliophile, wanderlust, social activist, vigilant, minimalist, technical enthusiast, perfectionist, over achiever, multitasker and a change agent.
 Aims to heal people through highness of words in research articles and projects.
 Co-Author of the first book from Ethical Life Series named as "Lifologics" and author of non-fictional book series, "Era of Liv-On" to encourage the society to achieve their goals along with morals.
 Author of a technical books named as “BLAC – Beginner Level Arduino Codings” , "Basics of Java" and "Basic Electronics Tutorial - Series" for academic Scholars and Candidates.